Ryosuke Nagaoka: Biography

 He was born and raised in public housing in Chiba Prefecture.
 The first instrument he learned during his childhood was the piano, which he started learning at age 9.
 He was introduced to bluegrass music at an early age, as his father was an amateur bluegrass musician.
 He started playing the guitar as a junior in high school, and joined a country band.
 He is an avid motorcycle and French car aficionado.

 Nagaoka is an old friend of Shiina Ringo's, and he had played in a band with her elder brother Shiina Junpei, Evil Vibrations.
 He also participated in the recording of her third solo album, Kalk, Samen, Chestnut Flower, on which he played guitar on the songs "Camouflage" (迷彩, Meisai), "Consciously" (意識, Ishiki) and the vinyl record bonus track "Fig Flower" (映日紅の花, Ichijiku no Hana), as well as being credited on vacuum cleaner and "vocal percussion" on two more songs.
-After the departure of Mikio Hirama from Sheena's band, Tokyo Jihen, he became the band's guitarist and background vocalist in 2005 after writing the song "Fig Flower," which was only released on vinyl.
+After the departure of Mikio Hirama from Shiina's band, Tokyo Jihen, he became the band's guitarist and background vocalist in 2005.
 Upon joining the band's "Phase 2", he was given the pseudonym Ukigumo by Sheena.
 With them, he released four albums and a mini-album, and he remained with the band until its 2012 breakup.
+Ukigumo participated in the band's reunion, releasing a mini-album in 2020 and a full album in 2021.
 He has penned numerous songs as a member of the band, including the single "OSCA", and was also the lead arranger for the single "Shuraba".